MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroUI/drawings.rst

      - ``1 << 31``
      - Special flag denoting critical incidents.

-The special value ``DRAWING_SUCCESS`` (defined as ``0``) represents a state where no drawing log flags are set, so encountering this value means that no incident was reported.
+The special value ``DRAWING_SUCCESS`` (defined as ``0``) represents a state where no drawing log flags are set, so encountering this value means no incident was reported.

 New flag constants may be added in future versions of MicroUI.
-Also, their actual values may change and the developer should not rely on them.
+Also, their actual values may change, and the developer should not rely on them.

 ..
    | Copyright 2008-2023, MicroEJ Corp.
 Content in this space is free